FlagBrew/PKSM/README.md

 Please only do consistent issues (submitting your environment and which version of PKSM you're running), without asking for the moon: we're working for free here.
 Duplicate issues will be closed without answer by our part.

-We'll not reply to issues related to versions of PKSM different from the latest release currently available.
+We'll not reply to issues related to versions of PKSM different from the latest stable release currently available.

 ## Contributing